canada-ca/design-system/partners/project-17.md

 altLangPage: "https://conception.canada.ca/partenaires/project-17.html"
 date: 2024-01-03
 dateModified: 2024-01-03
-description: "Make it easier for Canadian businesses to fulfill their Goods and Services Tax (GST), Harmonized Sales Tax (HST) and payroll obligations.
+description: "Partner project: Make it easier for Canadian businesses to fulfill their Goods and Services Tax (GST), Harmonized Sales Tax (HST) and payroll obligations.
 Date: November 2017"
 title: "GST/HST and payroll"
 ---
 <p>Make it easier for businesses to fulfill their Goods and Services Tax (GST), Harmonized Sales Tax (HST) and payroll requirements.</p>